Don't just manage abuse, end it.

 Frequently asked questions

-Lizzie is free for social workers and those who work in charities.
+Lizzy is free for social workers and those who work in charities.
 For everyone else, we have to charge to keep the lights on.

 How do you maintain the privacy of victims and perpetrators?